Mexican Labor Laws: Everything You Need to Know

 How is overtime paid in Mexico?

-Social Security requirements
+Social Security requirements in Mexico

 What employee benefits are required in Mexico?

-Federal Labor Law mandates a number of benefits including paid time off for federal holidays and paid vacation time.
+Federal Labor Law mandates a number of benefits, including paid time off for federal holidays and paid vacation time.
 Certain bonuses are also mandated.
 For example, employees in Mexico receive a year-end bonus known as Aguinaldo, distributed in December.
 This “Christmas bonus” equates to at least 15 days’ wages for employees who worked for the full year.
 In addition, companies operating in Mexico are required to distribute 10% of pretax earnings among employees.

 Beyond these legally mandated benefits, many companies find they gain a competitive advantage by extending additional benefits.
 As a result, it often helps to work with an HR expert knowledgeable in the region in which your factory is located.
 These experts can advise on additional benefits that can attract quality candidates and limit costly turnover.